RickStrahl/Westwind.RazorHosting/Readme.md

 The package requires .NET 4.5 or later.

-###  Basic Usage
+###  Basics
-This library provides both a basic Razor Engine implementation and a couple of Razor Host Container implementations.
-The host container implementations provide an environment for caching templates and optionally hosting the Razor runtime in a separate AppDomain to allow for unloading, isolation of the script code from your application code and control memory usage and general process.
-The folder host container also supports partial templates and accessing templates via virtual path syntax (~/folder/page.cshtml) from disk.
+This Razor Host library provides two distinct hosting models:

+* **Raw Razor Engine**
+A very easy to use template function.
+Useful for very simple one off Template rendering from strings.

+* **Razor Host Containers**
+A wrapper around the base Razor Engine that provide cached templates, support for serving templates from a folder hierarchy (like ASP.NET) and optionally loading templates in a separate AppDomain.
+Folder containers provide additional functionality like support for partials and other non-native Razor features.

-For real world applications where you repeatedly render the same templates you most definitely want to use a Host Container.
+For real world applications you almost always use a Host Container.

 ### Plain RazorEngine Usage
-Plain RazorEngine usage is easiest, but it also provides no caching so every time you evaluate a template, the template is re-parsed, recompiled and reloaded unless you explicitly compile a template and cache it yourself.
+RazorEngine is the base template parsing engine.
+It's very easy to use but provides no internal caching or fixup of templates.

 To execute a template: